The Next Three Days: Plot

 Setting his plan in motion, John cuts the lab's phone lines and plants falsified blood work in the van indicating that Lara is in a state of hyperkalemia, before leaving Luke at a birthday party.
 With her doctor unable to contact the lab, Lara is transferred to a hospital.
-Detectives trace John's broken tail light and break into his empty house, realizing he is planning to free his wife.
+Detectives trace John's broken tail light while investigating the meth lab incident and break into his empty house, realizing he is planning to free his wife.
 At the hospital, John incapacitates Lara's guards and convinces her to escape with him.
-Confronted by the detectives, they manage to slip away into a crowd of Pittsburgh Steelers fans and board the subway.
+Confronted by the detectives, they manage to slip away into a crowd of Pittsburgh Penguins fans and board the subway.
 John pulls the emergency stop, and they evade police in a getaway car he stashed nearby.

 With Luke unexpectedly at the zoo for the birthday party, John realizes they have run out of time and turns onto the highway, saying they will find him later.
 Lara opens her car door, ready to fall onto the road and end their problems, but John narrowly saves her, and they risk retrieving Luke from the zoo.
 Picking up an elderly couple stranded at the locked down train station for cover, they pass through the police checkpoint and drive the couple to Buffalo, New York.
 Reaching a Canadian airport, John, Lara, and Luke board a flight to Venezuela using their fake passports, while police are misled by escape plan fragments John left behind.

 Investigators return to the scene of the murder and a flashback reveals Lara's innocence.
 Searching a nearby storm drain, one of the detectives just misses the button that could have substantiated Lara's alibi.
 At a hotel in Caracas, John takes a picture of his sleeping wife and son.